Last Updated: December 12, 2024

 Controversy

 Jerry's career has not been without controversy.
 In 2004, Yahoo! cooperated with the Chinese government to arrest a journalist named Shi Tao.
-When news of this broke in 2005, Yang was faced with considerable backlash, as the journalist had used a Yahoo email address to communicate with pro-democracy activists about China's decision to not cover the 15th anniversary of the Tiananmen Square Protests.
+When news of this broke in 2005, Yang was faced with considerable backlash, as the journalist had used a Yahoo email address to communicate with pro-democracy activists about China's decision not to cover the 15th anniversary of the Tiananmen Square Protests.
 Yahoo! then provided Tao's IP address to Chinese security agencies, resulting in her arrest and conviction.

 Jerry defended himself, stating that he was simply complying with Chinese laws in order to continue doing business in the nation.
 However, this did not stop numerous journalists from referring to Yang as a "Chinese informant."
 In 2007, Yahoo! was sued for aiding and abetting the Chinese government, and the plaintiffs claimed the company's actions directly resulted in people being beaten, tortured, and imprisoned.